kengomatsuo/local-recommender/README.md

 ## Extensions

-There is an **extension branch** (`extension/recommend-posts`) that expands the app to recommend posts directly to the user, based on their inferred preferences.
+There is an **extension branch** (`recommends-posts-extension`) that expands the app to recommend posts directly to the user, based on their inferred preferences.
 To try it out, switch to the branch with:

 ```powershell